 Communication research topic can be very broad.
 It includes different aspects of communication like verbal, non-verbal and written.
 In this...Read More

-The major characters in the comedy, “The Merchant of Venice” include Shylock, Portia, Antonio and Bassanio.
-Shylock happens to be one of the most noteworthy characters in Shakespeare’s oeuvre while Portia is also one of the most important among the diverse women characters portrayed in Shakespeare.
+The major characters in the comedy “The Merchant of Venice” include Shylock, Portia, Antonio, and Bassanio.
+Shylock is one of the most unforgettable characters in Shakespeare’s oeuvre, while Portia is also one of the most important among the diverse women characters portrayed in Shakespeare.

-In the larger sense of term, Shylock is a multi-layered character who has just been playing the crooked because of being the underdog or the alienated one in the society where he is placed.
-He is a creation of the circumstances around him and the evils that has been played through his characters are not deep rooted but a way of safeguarding himself from the very society he has been thrown into.
-In that regard Shylock is as much misunderstood as has been the greater trajectory of Semitics who has remained misjudged in a largely Christian society.
+In the larger sense of the term, Shylock is a multi-layered character who has just been playing the crooked because of being the underdog or alienated in the society where he is.
+He is a creation of the circumstances around him, and the evils played through his characters are not deep rooted but a way of safeguarding himself from the very society he has been thrown into.
+In that regard, Shylock is misunderstood as the greater trajectory of Semitics, who has remained misjudged in a largely Christian society.

-Shylock’s actions and decisions have definitely derided the young gentlemen of Venice from their happiness.
+Shylock’s actions and decisions have derided the young gentlemen of Venice from their happiness.

 The concern is more of Bassanio than that of the complying and generous friend Antonio.

-Bassanio has been one extraordinary character who descends from noble lineage but is in no form to work for himself or make his own name.
-Instead he chooses to woo and win the heart of the multi-talented and wealthy Portia taking help from his friend, Antonio.
+Bassanio is one extraordinary character who descends from noble lineage but is in no form to work for himself or make his name.
+Instead, he chooses to woo and win the heart of the multi-talented and wealthy Portia taking help from his friend, Antonio.
 Antonio helps his dear friend have the fulfillment of his heart’s desire and even risks his life in the process.
-Bassanio is the lucky fellow who gets everything and gets away with them either.
+Bassanio is the lucky fellow who gets everything and gets away with them.

-We definitely find a lack of that male drive present in Antonio or Bassanio.
-However, Portia, on a league of her own gracefully complies to all the laws and expectations of the society while wittily flouting each one of them in order to make them suit according to her own needs.
+We find a lack of that male drive present in Antonio or Bassanio.
+However, in a league of her own, Portia gracefully complies with all the laws and expectations of society while wittily flouting each of them to make them suit her own needs.